 - In August 2005, we changed the name from the Raymond Employees FCU to the Corry FCU because by this point, we had so many other groups that had joined the credit union's charter and our main sponsor group, Raymond's, was called Associated Springs.
 So because our charter stated that anyone in the city of Corry could join, the board decided the name change was appropriate.

 - We built a new location at 728 Worth Street and left Center Street on January 15, 2006.
 Worth Street remains our current, main location.

 - On November 16, 2015 we opened our first branch office at 56 North Main Street in Union City.

-- We are the largest credit union in the Corry area, and continue to grow strong.
+- As of January 2021, we have almost 9,000 members, over $74 million in assets and 25 employees.
+We are the largest credit union in the Corry area, and continue to grow strong.